CS/SE 3010: Android Application Development

 |Minimum Percentage||Letter Grade||Minimum Percentage||Letter Grade||Minimum Percentage||Letter Grade||Minimum Percentage||Letter Grade|

 Students are responsible for material covered and announcements made in class.
 School-related absences may be made up only if prior arrangements are made.
 The class schedule is approximate and the instructor reserves the right to modify the schedule according to class needs; changes will be announced in class.
-Exams and quizzes cannot be made up unless arrangements are made prior to the scheduled time of the exam or quiz.
+Exams, quizzes, and other in-class assignments cannot be made up unless prior arrangements are made.
+In-class quizzes and assignments may or may not be announced in advance.

 Courses should require about 45 hours of work per credit hour of class.
 This class will require about 135 hours of work on the part of the student to achieve a passing grade, which is approximately 9 hours per week.
 If you do not have the time to spend on this course, you should probably rethink your schedule.

 Late Work Policy

-Assignments are due on the date specified in Canvas.
-Assignments may be submitted not more than seven (7) calendar days beyond the specified due date, including weekends and holidays, with a penalty decided by the instructor.
+Assignments are due on the date specified in Canvas, for full credit.
+Assignments may be submitted not more than seven (7) calendar days beyond the specified due date, including weekends and holidays, subject to a penalty determined by the degree of lateness compounded by late work submitted earlier in the semester (i.e. each late submission will result in progressively more severe late work penalties thereafter).
 Assignments will not be accepted after this period of time (except under exceptional circumstances decided by the instructor, if prior arrangements are made with the instructor).
 No late work will be accepted after the last day of class, with absolutely no exceptions.
 Exams cannot be made up, unless arrangements are made with the instructor prior to the date of the exam.
+Any assignments that are completed during class cannot be made up and late submissions will not be accepted.